devops329/devops/instruction/deliverable12PenetrationTesting/deliverable12PenetrationTesting.md

 > [!IMPORTANT]
 >
 > Do not attempt to participate in this deliverable if you have not completed the previous phase and are committed to collaborating with a peer.
 Your peer's experience will be negatively impacted if you are unable to fully participate.
-I you accept the responsibility of being a peer and then do not complete your part of the collaboration you may receive **negative** mastery points for this deliverable.
+If you accept the responsibility of being a peer and then do not complete your part of the collaboration you may receive **negative** mastery points for this deliverable.

 ### Step 1: Collaborate with a peer